department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/hearing-with-veterans-law-judge.md

 ### What if I need to reschedule my hearing?

 You'll need to send a written request to the Board of Veterans’ Appeals providing good cause to reschedule your hearing at least 2 weeks before your hearing.
 Include your name, the VA file number for your appeal, and the reason why you need a new hearing date.
-Send your written request to the Board using the address or fax number listed below.
+Send your written request to the Board.
+[Use the address or fax number listed below](#board-address-and-fax).

 If your hearing is less than 2 weeks away, you’ll need to file a motion explaining why you need to reschedule.